George Samuel Measom: Biography

 Sarah died in 1867, after which he remarried to Charlotte Simpson.

-From the 1880s, Measom became involved in charity work, he was treasurer of the Royal Society for the Prevention of Cruelty to Animals, and promoted a related work that later became the Battersea Dogs' Home, and supported the Royal Marsden hospital.
+From the 1880s, Measom became involved in charity work.
+He was treasurer of the Royal Society for the Prevention of Cruelty to Animals, and promoted a related effort that later became the Battersea Dogs' Home, and supported the Royal Marsden hospital.

 He was knighted in 1891, for his public work.
 George Measom died on 1 March 1901 at home, Isleworth, Middlesex.
 He left no children.